HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 ## Tags & Keywords Manager

-Use the **Tags & Keywords Manager** widget to search and filter content based on tags and keywords using a two-pane interface.
+Use the **Tags & Keywords Manager** widget to Search and filter content by WCM keywords, DAM keywords, and Social tags using a two-pane interface

 ![Tags & Keywords Manager](../../assets/HCL_Practitioner_dashboard_Tags_Keywords.png)